 A. Extinguisher Brackets: Formed steel, chrome-plated.

-- A. Install in accordance with manufacturer's instructions. - B. Secure rigidly in place.

-- C. Fire Department Lock Box: Unless required otherwise by local authority Fire Department, install Lock Box recessed in masonry concrete, as high as possible, with tamper switch for monitoring the Best Buy security system.
-Do not mount on blue wedge.
-Architect/Contractor to locate and install as directed by local Fire Marshal. - D. Install Best Buy furnished equipment and fixtures in accordance with manufacturer's printed instructions, and as directed by the Best Buy Construction Project Manger
+- Install in accordance with manufacturer's instructions. - B. Secure rigidly in place. - C. Install Best Buy furnished equipment and fixtures in accordance with manufacturer's printed instructions, and as directed by the Best Buy Construction Project Manger